CFHS code : ED43

 Above information from Cambridge Family History Society Survey

-This cruciform coped stone, in the parish area of St Edward (CFHS ED43), is located seven rows west of the central path 30 yards north of the centre circle.
+This cruciform coped stone, in the parish area of St Edward, is located seven rows west of the central path 30 yards north of the centre circle.
 It is the fourth of four Mountain monuments adjacent to one another.

 Thomas Mountain, 1848 ‒ 1933.
 R.I.P.

 Kate Mountain, 1863 ‒ 1944.
 Re-united.